rtaylor02/javarchitect/_posts/2026-04-24-distributed-systems-saga-patterns.md

 - The **Choreographed Saga** in [Chris Richardson's Microservices Patterns](https://learning.oreilly.com/library/view/-/9781617294549/) book
 - Polar opposite of the Epic Saga
 - Best for non-transactional pipes-and-filters architecture styles
-- Highly scalable due to lack of coupling
+- Highly scalable due to lack of coupling - the least coupled option

 ---